Nisgaʼa Final Agreement: Role of hereditary chiefs

-The Final Agreement recognized that the hereditary chiefs Simgigat (hereditary chiefs) and Sigidimhaanak (matriarchs), Adaawak (oral histories) continued to play an important role in accordance with the Ayuuk (Nisga'a traditional laws and practices).
+The Final Agreement recognized that the Adaawak (oral histories) of the hereditary chiefs Simgigat (hereditary chiefs) and Sigidimhaanak (matriarchs) continued to play an important role in accordance with the Ayuuk (Nisga'a traditional laws and practices).

 Legal challenges

-The constitutional legality of the Nisga'a Final Agreement was challenged by some Nisga'a under Laxsgiik chief James Robinson (Sga'nisim Sim'oogit) and Mercy Thomas, particularly the self-government and law-making powers of Nisga’a government.
-On October 19, 2011 the Supreme Court of British Columbia handed down its decision upholding the constitutional validity of the Nisga’a Final Agreement.
+The constitutional legality of the Nisga'a Final Agreement was challenged by some Nisga'a under Laxsgiik chief James Robinson (Sga'nisim Sim'oogit) and Mercy Thomas, particularly the self-government and law-making powers of the Nisga’a government.
+On 19 October 2011, the Supreme Court of British Columbia handed down its decision upholding the constitutional validity of the Nisga’a Final Agreement.